 - Fail: The Roaming Client service does not start.
 Troubleshoot

 - Success: The Roaming Client system service starts successfully.

 - The State Machine sends test DNS queries to DNSFilter to ensure the firewall is not blocking DNS resolution to 3rd-party DNS servers.

-- If DNSFilter servers cannot be reached over port 53/udp, attempt port 5353
+- If DNSFilter servers cannot be reached over port 53/udp and tcp, attempt port 853 TLS

 - Success: The Roaming Client moves on to the next phase.